blockdeep/delivery-partners/README.md

 These three categories of delivery partners offer a comprehensive approach to building a blockchain solution on Polkadot, covering everything from the backend runtime development to the frontend experience, and ensuring your infrastructure is reliable and secure.

+### How this Directory is Structured
+This directory is structured as a repository with the following layout.
+In the root we have a parent directory readme which you are currently viewing.
+There is also a sub-directory for each partner, with profiles listed and collateral.
+Each profile takes the form of a readme file, and a pdf of relevant bd collatoral is also available within each sub-directory.

 ### How to Use the Directory
 This directory is designed to make it easy for you to identify and connect with engineering teams that match your specific needs.
 1. **Browse Profiles:** Review the profiles of each partner to learn about their background and expertise.